-Within a matter of days, I got over 2000 backlinks that contained the phrase “poker” and “online poker” in the anchor text.
+Within a matter of days, I got over 2000 link building opportunities that contained the phrase “poker” and “online poker” in the anchor text.
 I even had I Can Has Cheezburger rotate up the embed codes so that I could make the anchor text more natural.

-Within a few days, my rankings shot up to page 7 of Google for the term “online poker.”
+Within a few days, my search engine rankings shot up to page 7 of the search engines for the search term “online poker.”
 Within a week, I was ranking on page 2 and, within two weeks, I was ranking on page 1.
-I probably would have hit the number 1 spot, but I quickly got caught and Google pulled my ranking.
+I probably would have hit the number 1 spot on the search engines, but I quickly got caught and Google pulled my ranking.